dianaow/dianaow-website/src/posts/search-dashboard-diary-2/search-dashboard-diary-2.md

 Writing clean code that not only accomplishes the task but can be easily referenced or reused even years later is incredibly satisfying.

 By mid of Week 2, I realized that I had underestimated the number of tasks in this project.
 I still struggle to break down project tasks with precise detail, which is crucial for fixed-rate projects.
 In fact, I think it is practically impossible to list out all tasks as bullet points expanded into multiple layers of sub-points, with time and cost estimates for each.
-When I feel underpaid, I usually try to renegotiate a higher fee, especially if both the client and I agree that the work is good quality and on the right track.
+When I feel underpaid, I usually try to re-negotiate a higher fee, especially if both the client and I agree that the work is good quality and on the right track.
 Sometimes, this approach will not work.

 Instead of depending on the client's trust, it's crucial to accurately scope the project from the outset and include a sufficient buffer to ensure your fee surpasses your initial estimate, to ensure that you're covered for any unexpected challenges or additional work that may arise, preventing potential shortfalls in your compensation.
 Always ask the client to provide a detailed Scope of Work (SOW) alongside the contract, particularly if they emphasize that the app needs to be built according to their specific vision within a fixed fee.
 Take the time to review and edit it further until you are comfortable with it.
 In my own contract, I noticed that it only contained brief bullet points of few sentences.
 This is not a SOW.
 While this may seem like common sense, I want to emphasize the importance of this approach to both myself and others.